 The annual onslaught of spiders easily consumes the exterior of many Rocky River homes.
 Due to the fact that it’s close to the lake, the Beachcliff neighborhood gets hit the hardest.
 These spiders devour all of the flying insects that come off Lake Erie.
-The further inland you travel, the population density of spiders becomes.
+The further inland you travel, the lower the population density of spiders becomes.
 Our exterminators knock down spider webs off Rocky River homes, and treat the exterior with a long lasting spray.

-Every year mud daubers swarm parts of Rocky River.
+Every year, mud daubers swarm parts of Rocky River.
 Peak mud dauber season usually comes between May and June.
 Mud daubers are wasps that go around gathering mud and spiders.
 In order to reproduce, they find a spider, paralyze it, and build a mud nest around it.
-Next, they lay eggs in a mud nest with a paralyzed spider.
-When the egg hatches, the larvae feeds on the spider.
-Although they can sting, they are not aggressive towards humans.
-Although they are solitary creatures.
+Next, they lay eggs in the nest with the paralyzed spider.
+As soon as the egg hatches, the larvae feeds on the spider.
+Although mud daubers can sting, they are not aggressive towards humans.
+Surprisingly, mud daubers are solitary creatures.
 Most people assume otherwise because they often appear as if they are swarming homes.
-The neighborhoods between Detroit Road and Hilliard Blvd. get hit really hard by this stinging insect.

-Rocky River deals with skunks more than raccoons for the most part.
-They love to burrow underneath decks.
-They also have a knack for burrowing underneath those weird areas of kitchens that protrude out from the foundation walls a few feet.
+For the most part, Rocky River deals with skunks more than raccoons.
+Skunks love to burrow underneath decks.
+They also have a knack for burrowing underneath those weird areas of kitchens that protrude out a few feet from the foundation walls.

-The neighborhood skunk family becomes well known by summertime.
-At least to those who have gaps underneath their back deck.
+By summertime, the neighborhood skunk family becomes quite well-known by their human neighbors — especially to those who have gaps underneath their back deck.
 We dig out around quite a few decks each year.
 After digging (and evicting the skunks), we install wildlife barriers to keep skunks and other wildlife out.